 Ari stared at her watch for a moment.
 “No, it doesn’t mean anything bad happened.
 But it doesn’t mean anything bad didn’t happen,” she said.
 “I’m gonna swing by his apartment.
 Just to see if he’s there.
 You’re probably right, he’s probably fine.
 But I’d feel better knowing.”

 Kierah nodded.
 “Any chance I can come with you?”

 Ari sighed.
 “I can’t say I wouldn’t appreciate the company.”

 Thanks so much for reading 🙂 I’d love to hear your thoughts — please give a like, leave a comment OR shoot me an email!

 MISSED THE LAST CHAPTER? ↔ OR KEEP READING TO THE NEXT!

 “You need this,” Ari said, in the kind of tone that wouldn’t take no for an answer.
 And she handed Kierah a mug.
 Kierah stared at the dark liquid inside it, and wrinkled her nose.
 “What is it, again?”
-“If … Continue reading Chapter 17: Coffee — and a confrontation about the past
+“If you’re gonna continue these escapades in the middle of the night, there’s no way you’re … Continue reading Chapter 17: Coffee — and a confrontation about the past

 “So,” Kierah began, her voice seeming loud after a while of driving with Ari in silence, “if you don’t mind my asking, how’d your dad die?
 Why does Danan blame you?
 I’m not trying to pry or anything,” she added quickly.
 “I was just wondering.
 It sounds like there’s a story there.”
 Ari almost chuckled. … Continue reading Chapter 19: Turning herself in